About ADS Institute

 Leadership in Infection Prevention

-For over 40 years, the Association for Dental Safety (formerly OSAP) has been the nation’s leader in infection prevention and safety education and training.
+For over 40 years, the Association for Dental Safety has been the nation’s leader in infection prevention and safety education and training.

 Maintaining and Strengthening Guidelines